 The girl’s family will inform the husband’s family, when time is ripe for her to move.
 The previous night, the boy as well as the girl will relax with their families, while the women sing love songs for them.
 These songs have a soothing effect on the young people, describing pleasures and sorrows of a marriage, and thus bride and groom are prepared for their future life.

 The women also see to it that the expectations of the couple are not too high, thus making it easier for them to tolerate the shortcomings of their spouse.
-Indeed, divorces are very rare among the Bishnoi.
+Divorces are indeed very rare among the Bishnoi.

 This ritual is a bond of friendship among the Bishnoi, who do not smoke or drink alcohol, opium being their only vice.